Bren12/Kahoot-BasicSimulator-Python/README.md

 # Kahoot!
-BasicSimulator in Python 📚
+Basic Simulator in Python 📚

 Source code developed for the final project of the course TC1028.